Milling (machining): 1980s–present

 Computers and CNC machine tools continue to develop rapidly.
 The personal computer revolution has a great impact on this development.
 By the late 1980s small machine shops had desktop computers and CNC machine tools.
 Soon after, hobbyists, artists, and designers began obtaining CNC mills and lathes.
 Manufacturers have started producing economically priced CNCs machines small enough to sit on a desktop which can cut at high resolution materials softer than stainless steel.
 They can be used to make anything from jewelry to printed circuit boards to gun parts, even fine art.

-With the advancement of technology, various ultra-precision machining equipment has emerged, such as grinding machine, diamond lathe, which can achieve extremely tight tolerances and extremely smooth surface finishes, often reaching the nanometer or sub-micron level.
-This technology is used to produce high-precision components in industries such as aerospace, optics, semiconductors, and medical devices, where dimensional accuracy and surface integrity are critical.

 Standards

 National and international standards are used to standardize the definitions, environmental requirements, and test methods used for milling.
 Selection of the standard to be used is an agreement between the supplier and the user and has some significance in the design of the mill.
 In the United States, ASME has developed the standards B5.45-1972 Milling Machines and B94.19-1997 Milling Cutters and End Mills.

 General tolerances include: +/-0.005" (~0.1mm) for local tolerances across most geometries, +/-0.010" (~0.25mm) for plastics with variation depending on the size of the part, 0.030" (~0.75mm) minimum wall thickness for metals, and 0.060" (~1.5mm) minimum wall thickness for plastics.